zypA13510/librespeed/doc.md

 ## Known bugs and limitations
 ### General
 * The ping/jitter test is measured by seeing how long it takes for an empty XHR to complete.
-It is not an acutal ICMP ping.
+It is not an actual ICMP ping.
 Different browsers may also show different results, especially on very fast connections on slow devices.
 ### IE specific
 * The upload test is not precise on very fast connections with high latency (will probably be fixed by Edge 17)
 * On IE11, a same origin policy error is erroneously triggered under unknown conditions.
 Seems to be related to running the test from unusual URLs like a top level domain (for instance http://abc/speedtest).
 These are bugs in IE11's implementation of the same origin policy, not in the speedtest itself.